gnestor/magic-console/README.md

 <!-- * Install Atom
 * Install Magic Console using Atom's in-app package manager or using apm
   * `apm install magic-console`
-* Install script and fix-path (OS X only) packages using Atom's in-app package manager or using apm
-  * `apm install script fix-path`
 * Link the directory
   * `apm link`
     * This will error if a previous version of magic-console exists, in which case remove the existing version and try again -->